 Ciao a tutti!

 I’m still hanging tough in good old Sicily, and have recently been out and about in mainland Italy (pictures at the end of this post).
-Equally as exciting, I completed Week 1 of marathon training and am dedicated to posting once a week about my marathon training.
-I hope you’re looking forward to the next 16 weeks as much as I am!
+Equally as exciting, I began personal and marathon training!

-4. 5 miles easy: Intended to tack on the last mile from the previous run, and instead, got a little carried away in Rome.
+7.6 miles easy: Intended to tack on the last mile from the previous run, and instead, got a little carried away in Rome.
 Started out easy and relaxed as I was leading our travel crew on a run from our airbnb to the Villa Borghese and over to the Tevere.
-I kept stretching the run another half mile here and there, to accommodate the Piazza del Popolo and the Spanish Steps, and we ended up at 7.6 miles
+I kept stretching the run another half mile here and there, to accommodate the Piazza del Popolo and the Spanish Steps, and we ended up at 7.6 miles.

 Something that’s been on my mind is my footwear at work.
 A recent Runner’s World article addresses the extra foot stress that comes from wearing high heeled shoes: